wiremock/wiremock.org/_site/docs/faq.md

 # Frequently Asked Questions

-Here, you can find information about what API mocking and WireMock are, as well as recommendations and best practices for different challenges in various areas of WireMock.
+In this FAQ, you can find information about what API mocking and WireMock are, along with recommendations and best practices for different challenges in various areas of WireMock.

 ## API mocking and WireMock as a service

 ### What is WireMock?

-WireMock is a free API mocking tool that can be run as a standalone server, or in a hosted version via the [WireMock Cloud](https://wiremock.io/) managed service.
+WireMock is a free API mocking tool that you can run as a standalone server, or in a hosted version via the [WireMock Cloud](https://wiremock.io/) managed service.

 ### What is API mocking?

-API mocking involves creating a simple simulation of an API, accepting the same types of request and returning identically structured responses as the real thing, enabling fast and reliable development and testing.
+API mocking involves enabling fast and reliable development and testing by creating a simple simulation of an API and using it to accept requests and return responses that are identically structured to those used in the real API.

 ### When do you need to mock APIs?

-API mocking is typically used during development and testing as it allows you to build your app without worrying about 3rd party APIs or sandboxes breaking.
+Because it allows you to focus on building your app without worrying about 3rd party APIs or sandboxes breaking, API mocking is typically used during development and testing.
-It can also be used to rapidly prototype APIs that don’t exist yet.
+Another important use is rapid prototyping of APIs that don’t yet exist.

 ### How do you create an API mock?

-WireMock supports several approaches for creating mock APIs - in code, via its REST API, as JSON files and by recording HTTP traffic proxied to another destination.
+WireMock supports several approaches for creating mock APIs--in code, via its REST API, as JSON files, and by recording HTTP traffic proxied to another destination.

 ### What makes WireMock unique?